Michael0725/Udacity_Trafficsign_classifier/README.md

 And the accuracy is 60%

-You can see that the accuaracy based on the testing data is 96%, however, based on the pic from internet, the accuracy goes down to 50%.
+You can see that the accuaracy based on the testing data is 96%, however, based on the pic from internet, the accuracy goes down to 60%.
 There is a huge gap.

 I think that is because the original picture has diffenret brightness, different resolusion.
 That may cause the different prediction result.

+### Analyze the prediction on new pictures.

+The result is not so ideal, I think it's because the original picture from internet is different from the pictures in the data set.
+It is a question for me to think further what influenced the accuracy of the prediciton.
+Maybe the resolution, maybe the size and maybe other reasons.